microsoft/FluidFramework/server/gateway/README.md

 # @microsoft/fluid-server-gateway

+## What is Gateway?
+Gateway is an example host.
+It's a simple service that deploys a controller with a Fluid Framework loader and the necessary drivers to connect to
+Routerlicious.

+Historically, Gateway was used internally to test the Fluid Framework.

 ## Testing changes under gateway

 To begin you'll need to connect to the Fluid private npm repository.
 Instructions can be found [here](../routerlicious/README.md#authorizing-to-private-npm-feed)